EtherealEngine/etherealengine-docs/docs/0_start_here.md

 have a world, but you can't be in complete control of the experience or customise it from the ground up.

-When the XREngine stack is deployed, that stack is sovereign, open and cross platform by default.
+When the Ethereal Engine stack is deployed, that stack is sovereign, open and cross platform by default.
 Users can make any kind of game or experience with no limits.
 And with the tech we're building now, users will be able to seamlessly travel through portals from my worlds to yours, on different servers, and have all